Perkolator Press ~ Alabama

 Tuscaloosa, Alabama: Perkolator Press, 2006.
 Edition of 30.

 2 x 4 x .75"; 8 scrolls.
-Letterpress printed from 12 and 14 point Centaur metal types and linoleum.
+Letterpress printed from 12 and 14 point Centaur metal types and linoleum cuts.
 Each scroll topped with 1" brown band at top to resemble a filter tip cigarette.
 Housed in a hand-crafted cigarette pack made of binder's board with letterpress printed graphics; lift-off top.
 Features of the cigarette box: UPC code numbered and barred with life dates of Aubrey Thomas; WARNING: developed for this edition.

 Amy Pirkle: "Smoke is a book project about my grandfather, Aubrey Thomas, who died from lung cancer in 1992.
 He was the first person I ever loved that died.
 I originally wrote the text for Smoke during a contemporary short fiction class in Fall 2006, attempting to emulate Barthelme.
 The short story is broken into several shorter passages, each with its own title, that represent different memories of my grandfather.